librosa/librosa/README.md

 #### audioread

+*Note that `audioread` needs at least one of the programs to work properly.*

 `librosa` uses `audiored` to load audio files.

 To fuel `audioread` with more audio-decoding power (e. g. for reading MP3 files),